-- Make sure any needed software, such as Skype, is loaded and functioning by doing a trial run with a friend.
+- Make sure any needed software, such as Microsoft Teams, Zoom, or Skype, is loaded and functioning by doing a trial run with a friend.

-- To learn how to ace a Skype interview, check out Time's video.
+- To learn how to ace a virtual interview, check out this video.

 - Decide where you will conduct the virtual interview.
 Avoid distractions and background noise.

 - Make sure that your backdrop is neat, well lit, and not overly bland.
 Plants, pictures, and lamps look professional and add depth.
 Avoid posters, doorways, cluttered bookcases, and sunlit windows behind you which cast shadows.
 Natural light shining in front of you accents you the best.